konaraddi/osv-fire/README.md

 #### What's happening now
 * ~~Learn to use distance sensor~~ [LEARNED]
-* The ultrasonic range sensor's readings needs to be calibrated
+* ~~The ultrasonic range sensor's readings needs to be calibrated~~
+    * The ultrasonic range sensor is accurate from 0 - 20 cm.
+Larger distances will be tested on 04/11/2017

 #### Upcoming
 1. Calibrate & implement distance sensor into navigation (so the OSV can see if it's in front of the wall)